epfan10/esp32-fake-access-point/README.md

-# esp32-fake-access-point
+With this code, you can use an ESP32 to create a fake access point that has no internet connection.
+It is assumed that you have an ESP32 with Wi-Fi functionality!

-The ESP32 is making a fake access point with no internet connection
+©Copyright by epfan10.
+All rights reserved!